trusttechnologies/TrustDeviceInfo/README.md

 Access group example: "A2D9N3HN.trustID.example"

-clientID and clientSecret was generated in backend, request access codes to the provider.
+clientID and clientSecret are generated in backend, request access codes to the provider.

  ```swift
 import TrustDeviceInfo